 - Complete the information requested.
 Include as much information as possible so as to minimize questions.
 Make sure you include contact information so team members can get a hold of you.

 - Check back periodically to see if any questions have been posted.

 - Please update the posting when the item has been sold or is no longer available.
 (Reply to the post).

-- Contact Dave Laidman (firstname.lastname@example.org) to let him know the item can be removed from the postings.
+- Contact email@example.com to let us know the item can be removed from the postings.

 Racers in the U14 and U12 age groups participate in both “Qualifier” and “Open” (fun) slalom and giant slalom races.

-Qualifier races are part of the Buddy Werner League (BWL) races series.
+Qualifier races are part of the NHARA races series.
 These series are hosted regionally throughout New Hampshire and other New England states.
-The Attitash Race Team participates in the East Division of BWL.
+The Attitash Race Team participates in the Eastern Division of NHARA.
 Our region also includes teams from Bretton Woods, Black Mountain, Cranmore, King Pine, and Wildcat.
 Racers rankings for each region are tracked by NHARA based on the numeric sum of the racer's places in their two best runs.
 Additional information about standings can be found on the NHARA website (www.nhalpine.org).

-Open races are open to racers from all regions and have no effect on your BWL ranking.
+Open races are open to racers from all regions and have no effect on your NHARA ranking.

 Racers in the U16 age group participate in both “Qualifier” and “Open” (fun) slalom and giant slalom and speed (SG) races.
 Qualifiers are part of the NHARA U16 regional system.
 Open races are open to all U16 racers regardless of their region within NH.
 There are end-of-season opportunities for the faster racers to compete against those from other regions and states.